gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/HSDcontainer.rst

 Other Systems
 ----------------

 On other systems, users can build the Singularity container from a public Docker :term:`container` image or download the ``ubuntu22.04-intel-wm-dev-hsd-test.img`` container from the `UFS Hierarchical Testing Framework (HTF) Data Bucket <https://registry.opendata.aws/noaa-ufs-htf-pds/>`_.
 Downloading may be faster depending on the download speed on the user's system.
-However, the container in the data bucket is the ``release/public-v2.0.0`` container rather than an updated ``develop`` branch container.
+Note that the container in the data bucket is from the November 20, 2024 ``develop`` branch.

 To download from the data bucket, users can run: